ivanarasch/SourceSeparation/README.md

 ## 9. Conclusion

 In conclusion, the first experiment showed that non-vocal elements with similar harmonic content to vocals cause the most interference, while drums and bass allow better separation.
 The second experiment showed both models struggle with highly processed vocals, especially with reverb and delay, while compression and bitcrushing result in better separation.
 Models also occasionally misassign effects to non-vocal elements.

 Future work could include training on stems with effects, expanding datasets with more instruments and complex arrangements, and using multi-channel or advanced waveform modeling to improve separation.

+One challenge to retain from the second experiment is that the model struggled in keeping the effects only tied to the vocal stems, occasionally erroniously separating the effects with non-vocal elements.
+This is an audible observation that leaves us with the opportunity to further explore how these models can better distinguish assign applied effects to the correct sources, ensuring that reverberation, delay, or other processing remains confined to the intended stem without leaking into other separated tracks.

-Overall, it is impossible to definitively say which model performs better under challenging conditions.
+Overall, it is impossible to definitively say which model performs better under challenging conditions, however Demucs showed marginal superiority.

 ## 10. Bibliography